spirobel/monero-discourse-subscriptions/README.md

   - exec: echo "End of custom commands"

 ```
-Add the section from `wallet-service/monerochan-merchant-rpc.yml` in there:
+Add the section from `wallet-service/monerochan-merchant-rpc.yml` in there but with the right path for production!
+The beginning og the path is `/var/www/discourse/` instead of `/src/`.

+Just copy and paste this:
 ``` yaml
  - file:
      path: /etc/service/monerochan_merchant_rpc/run